-CAVEAT: Do not pull a team down from the Primary Bracket if the team you want to pull down is tied with, 0.5 ballot away from, or 1 ballot away from the "last in" record-if a tournament has x bids, the "last in" record is the xth best record.
+CAVEAT: Do not pull a team down from the Primary Bracket if the team you want to pull down is tied with, 0.5 ballot away from, or 1 ballot away from the "Last In" record-if a tournament has x bids, the "Last In" record is the xth best record.
 For example:

-At regionals with 7 bids: the 7 th best record At regionals with 6 bids: the 6 th best record At regionals with 5 bids: the 5 th best record
+At Regionals with 7 bids: the 7th best record the 6th best record the 5th best record the 5th best record

-For example, if you are at a regional with 6 bids, and the 6th best record is 3.5 wins, the "caveat" applies to any team with 3.5 wins, 3 wins, or 2.5 wins.
+For example, if you are at a Regional with 6 bids, and the 6th best record is 3.5 wins, the "caveat" applies to any team with 3.5 wins, 3 wins, or 2.5 wins.

-Note that the determinative record for the "caveat" is different than the First Out Record you calculated earlier.
+Note that the determinative record for the "caveat" is different than the "First Out" record you calculated earlier.
 The "caveat" is based on the record of the team in x place, where x is the number of bids available at your tournament.
-The First Out Record is the number of bids available plus one (x+1).
+The "First Out" record is the number of bids available plus one (x+1).